mslawsky/mslawsky/README.md

 Hi, I'm Melissa Slawsky.

 ## About 👤
-Strategy and operations specialist, accelerating value, growth, and performance for forward-thinking organizations navigating critical inflection points.
+Strategy and Operations Analyst, accelerating value, growth, and performance for forward-thinking organizations navigating critical inflection points.

+___

+## Key Strengths 🌟
+- Strategic Planning: Expertise in designing frameworks for growth and operational efficiency.
+- Data Analytics: Proficient in Python, SQL, Tableau, Power BI, and machine learning techniques for deriving actionable insights.
+- Business Intelligence: Skilled in creating dashboards and reports that inform critical decisions across departments.
+- Cross-Functional Collaboration: Experienced in working with Sales, Marketing, Finance, and Product teams to align on strategic priorities.
+- Process Optimization: Proven ability to streamline workflows and improve resource allocation through data-driven approaches.

+___

 ## Current Focus 🔬
-- Strategic growth frameworks and performance analytics
+- Data-Driven strategies to accelerate growth
-- Real-time dashboard development for proactive decision-making
+- Real-time dashboards for cross-functional collaboration
-- Data-driven optimization systems for scaling operations
+- Optimizing processes and systems for quality and client experience
-- Converting analytics into actionable business intelligence
+- Transforming complex datasets into actionable business insights
-- Predictive modeling for strategic decision support
+- Decision support with predictive analytics

 ___